 So check this guy out if you want deep, detailed criticism of anime.

 Digibro is passionate about quality in anime, and he regularly produces content.
 He's also a collaborator, often doing videos with others.
-That's cool because adding perspectives adds variety.
+That's cool because adding perspectives adds variety to his show.

 Let me know which of these guys is your favorite.
 And if I missed someone you like, please tell me about them!